 The incidence of stomach cancer varies in different parts of the world.
 Although stomach cancer is decreasing in Western countries, it is still one of the most common cancer types worldwide.

-The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with stomach cancer is about 27%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with stomach cancer is 29%.
 This statistic reflects the fact that most people with stomach cancer are diagnosed after the cancer has already spread to other parts of the body.
-If stomach cancer is found before it has spread, the five-year survival rate is generally higher but depends on the stage of the cancer found during surgery.
+If stomach cancer is found before it has spread, the 5-year survival rate is generally higher but depends on the stage of the cancer found during surgery.